kaiyuanw/ARepair/README.md

 a faulty Alloy model (potentially with multiple faults) and a set of AUnit tests that capture the desired model properties, `ARepair` is able to repair the model so that all AUnit tests.
-Internally, `ARepair` has three main compotents: a fault locator that is able to locate faults, a code generator that generate Alloy code fragments and a synthesizer that implements different search strategies to search for patches that make all tests pass.
+Internally, `ARepair` has three main components: a fault locator that is able to locate faults, a code generator that generate Alloy code fragments and a synthesizer that implements different search strategies to search for patches that make all tests pass.